marialma/marialma.github.io/README.md

 * [An effort to model the 2017 Hepatitis A Virus outbreak in Santa Cruz](https://github.com/marialma/2017-Santa-Cruz-HAV-Modeling)
 * [Looking at gonorrhea trends in Santa Cruz](https://github.com/marialma/Santa_Cruz_CGSS)

+I'm compiling a list of robust, publically available data sources.
+You can find that [here](https://marialma.github.io/Public-Data-Sets/).

 My [Medium account is here](https://medium.com/@maria.ma), where I try to write things for public health.
 My intended audience is both public health people and the general public.

 My [Tableau Public account is here](https://public.tableau.com/profile/maria.ma5849#!), where you can browse some of the other things I've worked on.